More information about ICLAC and its goals can be found in its Terms of Reference here.

 ICLAC was formed in 2012 to make cell line misidentification more visible and to promote awareness and authentication testing as effective ways to combat it.

-The ICLAC database lists more than 400 known false cell lines, arising from the work of laboratories and cell line repositories worldwide.
+The ICLAC Register of Misidentified Cell Lines lists more than 400 known false cell lines, arising from the work of laboratories and cell line repositories worldwide.

 ICLAC members have a long track record in uncovering false cell lines and expertise in authentication testing and database applications.
 Members act in a voluntary capacity and meet every 2-3 months by teleconference.